 - Cognitive behaviour therapy (CBT): By working with a mental health professional, a person with OCD can learn new and more positive ways to cope with symptoms.
 The person is gently encouraged to resist their compulsive behaviours and find other ways to reduce their anxiety.
 Over time, this causes a reduction in the symptoms.

-- Medication: Antidepressants are licensed for the treatment of OCD in Australia and can be very effective.
+- Medicine: Antidepressants are licensed for the treatment of OCD in Australia and can be very effective.
 They can assist the brain in restoring a normal chemical balance.

 - Community support and recovery programs: OCD can be an isolating disorder.
 People with OCD and their families can benefit from support groups, where people share coping strategies and develop a support network.
 Family therapy may also be helpful.
 Community support and connection can play a vital role in rebuilding lives.